 It was only recently that I realized my friend Cynthia, a mother of three whom I have known for a good five years now, really doesn’t cook.
 Like, at all.
 Having a husband with skills in the kitchen and reliable take-out options on speed dial, she’s got it covered.
 Clever girl.

-So when she told me that spanikopita, Greek spinach pie, is one of just a handful of things she does know how to make, I figured it’s got to be good.
+So when she told me that spanikopita, Greek spinach and feta pie, is one of just a handful of things she does know how to make, I figured it’s got to be good.
 Plus, Cynthia is half Greek, and there’s nothing like getting recipes from the source.

 My instincts were right.
 The recipe is a winner.
 Crispy, delicate filo encase sautéed spinach mixed with eggs and feta cheese.
 My kids are big fans, completely wowed by the golden pastry and cheesy interior, they don’t seem to notice they’re eating a big ‘ole slab of dark leafy greens.

 The recipe calls for frozen, chopped spinach, which means there is no fussing over washing and cutting.
 Consider opting for organic since conventional spinach is one of the “dirty dozen,” those pesky vegetables heavy on pesticide residues.

 The original recipe is too decadent for my everyday cooking, so I tinkered with it a bit, scaling back the butter, eggs, and feta, using low-fat cottage cheese for added creaminess.
 Certainly it’s not as rich as the original, but it remains delicious, as evidenced by the amount I hoovered straight from the baking pan when nobody was looking.
 Don’t tell.